Skip to main content

 Safety Profile

-The relationship between MT-II and melanoma is unresolved.
-At least four case reports describe melanoma emerging during or shortly after MT-II use, though all cases had confounding factors such as fair skin, heavy UV exposure, and family history.
-MT-II stimulates melanocyte proliferation, and regulatory agencies consider this a legitimate safety concern.
+The relationship between MT-II and melanoma remains unresolved.
+Several case reports describe melanoma or eruptive dysplastic nevi emerging during or shortly after use, though most patients also had fair skin, heavy UV or sunbed exposure, and family history.
+A dermatology review concluded that much of the excess risk reflects the sun-seeking behavior that accompanies use rather than the peptide itself, while noting that MT-II does stimulate melanocyte proliferation and darkens existing moles, which regulators treat as a legitimate concern.

 Contraindications

-• History of melanoma or atypical mole syndrome (MT-II stimulates melanocyte proliferation)
+• Personal or family history of melanoma or atypical mole syndrome (MT-II stimulates melanocyte proliferation and darkens nevi)

-• Active or history of dysplastic nevi (documented darkening and eruption of new dysplastic nevi)
+• Existing dysplastic nevi (documented darkening and eruption of new dysplastic nevi after use)

 • Renal disease or conditions predisposing to rhabdomyolysis

-• History of priapism (documented case requiring surgical intervention)
+• History of priapism (documented cases of prolonged painful erection)

 Compare with Similar Peptides